Channahon celebrates opening of new fire station

-The Channahon Fire Protection District celebrated the opening of a new fire station Thursday afternoon with a ribbon-cutting, showing off the brand-new, nearly $4 million facility.
+The Channahon Fire Protection District celebrated the opening of a new fire station Thursday afternoon with a ribbon-cutting, showing off the brand-new, almost $4 million facility.

 Fire Chief John Petrakis said the most important improvement to the new fire station is its size: It’s replacing the old No. 2 fire station, which was built in the 1970s as a volunteer station that was never intended to provide 24-hour service.